plus-and-other-arithmetic-operations/R34-MFD/README.md

 # FAQ

+> My loading times are enourmous/ my game is freezing!

+- From the docs - `Uses Microsoft Media Foundation framework for video decoding and hardware acceleration, so only supports codecs supported by Windows.`.
+If you're using older Windows 10 versions, this may be the case, otherwise you might need to enable said framework.
+This is most certainly a patch issue, we're still trying to pinpoint the exact reason as to why this happens. **To fix: Remove the original MFD.lua file, download the MFDNoMP4.lua file and rename it to MFD.lua.**

 > Pressing the Extra E button makes the rev light flash?

 - Yes.
 Extra E is merely a proxy extra switch used by the script to toggle the Rev Light on and off.